ptone/gemini-cli/docs/quota-and-pricing.md

 # Gemini CLI: Quotas and Pricing

 Your Gemini CLI quotas and pricing depends on the type of account you use to [authenticate](./cli/authentication.md) with Google.
-Additionally, both quotas and pricing may may be calculated differently based on the model version, requests, and tokens used.
+Additionally, both quotas and pricing may be calculated differently based on the model version, requests, and tokens used.
 A summary of model usage is available through the `/stats` command and presented on exit at the end of a session.
 See [privacy and terms](./tos-privacy.md) for details on Privacy policy and Terms of Service.
 Note: published prices are list price; additional negotiated commercial discounting may apply.

 This article outlines the specific quotas and pricing applicable to the Gemini CLI when using different authentication methods.